RobotecAI/RobotecGPULidar/README.md

       `export OptiX_INSTALL_DIR=<wherever you installed OptiX 7.0 SDK>`.
 Best add this line to your ~/.bashrc file.
     * Windows: the installer should automatically put it into the right directory

+### Build prerequisites

+* **git-lfs** - note that if you were using simulation before, you have it installed.
+Otherwise see below

+### Build prerequisites: Git LFS

+The project contains large files such as model textures and meshes.
+We use [Git LFS](https://git-lfs.github.com/) (Large File Storage) for the purpose of managing large files in a seamless way.
+First, you need to install the package:
+*  Ubuntu: `sudo apt-get install git-lfs`
+*  Windows: Download and install [Git LFS](https://git-lfs.github.com/).

+Then, in both cases, run the following command in a terminal or Command Prompt: `$ git lfs install`

+Git LFS will automatically bootstrap for LFS repositories and dowload all files through the normal `git clone` command.
+Note that the clone command can now take a while as it needs to download all the files, but subsequent updates will be much faster.

 ### Building (Linux)
 * Install required packages
     `sudo apt install libglfw3-dev cmake-curses-gui`